jackfranklin/jspm-test/README.md

 - Thorough documentation on other features of jspm-test, including async tests.
 - PhantomJS script / support for `jspm run` such that tests can run in a CI environment.
 - Support for jspm-hot-reloader, so tests runs are crazy quick.
+- Improve the CSS for the browser tests (any help more than welcome!)